 Summary

 Musky fishing is more expensive.
-Yet an angler can buy tackle in a lower budget then many suggest.
+Yet an angler can buy tackle on a lower budget than many suggest.
 A casual musky angler does not need to spend $500 to enjoy the sport.
 You can get started for a little over $200 and still have a suitable set-up.
-Add in line and a few lures and be under $300 to start.
+Add in some line and a few lures to be under $300 to start.
 This gives everyone a chance to target muskies.